 - a lump in the neck

-- tinnitus (hearing sound from inside the body rather than from an outside source)
+- tinnitus – hearing sounds that come from inside the body rather than from an outside source

 - a blocked or stuffy nose

-You should see your GP if you develop any worrying symptoms, particularly if they don't improve after a few weeks.
-While they are very unlikely to be caused by nasopharyngeal cancer, it is best to get them checked out.
+See your GP if you develop any worrying symptoms, particularly if they don't improve after a few weeks.
+While they're very unlikely to be caused by nasopharyngeal cancer, it's best to get them checked out.

 What causes nasopharyngeal cancer?

-The exact cause of nasopharyngeal cancer is unknown, although a number of factors can increase your risk of developing the condition:
+The exact cause of nasopharyngeal cancer is unknown, but a number of factors can increase your risk of developing the condition.
+These include: